Blog

 • Websites excluding people with visual or hearing disabilities, such as poor color contrast, missing image alt text, or compatibility with screen readers and other assistive technology.

-Why ADA Lawsuits Increased in 2024 — and What It Means for 2025
+Why ADA Lawsuits Increased in 2024 — and What it Means for 2025

 Here’s a closer look at some of the things that could be influencing the rise in ADA lawsuits: